 Who Might Need Occupational Therapy?

-1. Developmental delays
+1. General developmental delays

 - Delay in sitting, crawling, and walking

-2. Fine motor skills
+2. Delayed or absent fine motor skills

 - Using toys